Intrinsic vs Extrinsic Motivation to Create High Performance

 The Definition of Intrinsic Motivation

-• Autonomy — the desire to direct our own lives
+• Autonomy — the desire to direct our own work and decisions

-• Mastery — the desire to continually improve at something that matters
+• Mastery — the desire to continually improve and develop expertise

-• Purpose — the desire to do things in service of something larger than ourselves
+• Purpose — the desire to contribute to something larger than ourselves

 Is Extrinsic Motivation Effective?